My Summer Lair featuring George Stroumboulopoulos (House of Strombo)

 It makes me suspect that influence belongs to those with memory.
 Because you don’t know what you don’t know (or in this case you don’t know what you’ve forgotten…) and the people who do remember have leverage over the forgetters.
 That’s incredible!

-Influence is ultimately about memory: Michael Jackson continues to influence pop artists because people keep him alive.
+Influence is ultimately about memory: Frank Sinatra continues to influence artists because people keep him alive.
 Glenn Miller died in 1944…how much influence over our pop culture does he have?

 So memory is leverage which creates influence that eventually results in authority.
 Ho Lee Chow!
 Did you follow all that?
 This conversation was powerful.